Declaring a Major

 The undergraduate schools try to provide ample space in the various major fields to accommodate the interests of students.
 It must be understood, however, that the undergraduate schools cannot guarantee the availability of space in a given major field or a given course, since the preferences of students change and there are limits to both faculty and facilities.

 After the initial declaration, a student may not change from one major to another without the written approval of the departments concerned.
-The student’s course of study for the junior and senior years includes the minimum requirements for the departmental major, with other courses selected by the student and approved by the adviser.
+The student’s program of study for the junior and senior years includes the minimum requirements for the departmental major, with other courses selected by the student and approved by the advisor.
 At least half of the major must be completed at Wake Forest University.

 Please Note.
 For credit in the major, courses taken in many programs of study abroad are not automatically equivalent to courses completed at Wake Forest.
 If a student wishes to take more than half of his or her courses for the major in study abroad programs, he or she must gain prior approval from the chair of the department.
 Students should check the Undergraduate Bulletin for additional departmental requirements for the major.
 Majors are listed alphabetically under Courses of Instruction in this bulletin.